arnaugamez/arnaugamez.github.io/_pages/about.md

 Hi there!
 My name is Arnau Gàmez i Montolio, from lovely Barcelona.

 I am passionate about hacking and information security since I can remember.
-Recently I have been particularly interested in the field of reverse (code) engineering, including but not limited to:
+Recently I have been particularly interested in the field of reverse engineering, including but not limited to:

 - Code (de)obfuscation
 - Malware analysis
 - Binary formats
+- Cryptography
 - Vulnerability research and exploit development

 I also hold a double degree in Mathematics and Computer Engineering.